Economic Order Quantity (EOQ): Definition, Formula & Benefits

 Cost Efficiency

 EOQ minimises the total cost associated with inventory management by balancing ordering costs and holding costs.
-This optimization helps reduce unnecessary expenses and allocate resources more effectively.
+This optimisation helps reduce unnecessary expenses and allocate resources more effectively.
 By calculating the most cost-effective order size, businesses can avoid the financial strain of excessive inventory and frequent ordering.
 In one case study it was shown that by using the EOQ method, one of Indonesia’s enterprises, PT.
 Wijaya Agung Hutama minimised its inventory cost by 88.21% in 2020 and is projected to reduce it by 81.66% in 2021.
 This demonstrates the significant cost-saving potential of the EOQ method in inventory control for small and medium enterprises.

 Optimised Inventory Levels